Natia Seskuria

 Biography

 Natia Seskuria is an Associate Fellow at the Royal United Services Institute (RUSI).
 She is also a Founder and Executive Director of the Regional Institute for Security Studies (RISS), a Tbilisi-based think tank and an official partner of RUSI.
-Additionally, Natia holds an advisory position at Chatham House and is a lecturer in Russian politics.
+She is currently a Visiting Fellow at the Davis Center for Russian and Eurasian Studies at Harvard University, where she is writing a book on the Russian-Georgian conflict, set to be published by Hurt in 2025.

-Natia’s research focuses on Russia’s domestic and foreign policy, in particular Russia’s relations with its neighbours, strategic approach to occupied regions, relations with the West and the use of active measures.
-She also specialises in conflicts and security in the South Caucasus and the Black Sea region and regularly contributes to leading academic journals and online magazines.
-Natia is a frequent commentator on major media outlets including BBC, France 24 and CNN.
+She is also an Associate Professor in Russian politics.
+Her research focuses on Russia’s domestic and foreign policy, including Russia’s relations with its neighbours, strategic approach to occupied regions, relations with the West and the use of active measures.
+She also specialises in conflicts and security dynamics within the South Caucasus and the Black Sea region.

 Natia holds an MA in Politics, Security and Integration and a BA (Hons) in Politics and East European Studies from the School of Slavonic and East European Studies at University College London (UCL).